hilmi-afifi/cicd-golang/README.md

 # CI/CD Golang
-This repository is automate by Github Action CI/CD to build GoLang Apps into Image Registry.
+#### This repository is automate by Github Action CI/CD to build GoLang Apps into Image Registry